frankframework/frank-manual/docs/source/advancedDevelopment/database/database.rst

 The application server
 ----------------------

 In chapter :ref:`deploying`, it is explained how the Frank!Framework is deployed.
 The Frank!Framework is a Java webapplication that is served by an application server.
 Examples of application servers are Apache Tomcat and Websphere Application Server.
 The Frank!Framework is deployed as a webapplication on your application server.
-You may have missed this when you studied chapter :ref:`gettingStarted`, because you used the Tomcat4Frank tool that automates interaction with the application server.
-Using Tomcat4Frank is fine during development, but probably not on production.
+You may have missed this when you studied chapter :ref:`gettingStarted`, because you used the Frank!Runner tool that automates interaction with the application server.
+Using Frank!Runner is fine during development, but probably not on production.
 On production, the system administrator wants control over the application server.
 The role of the application server is explained in more detail in subsection :ref:`propertiesDeploymentEnvironment`.

 Datasource names
 ----------------